 You can run your application and use the standard Linux ps command to find all processes running.
-Then manually hunt down the location of these programs and run the aa-autodep program for each one.
+Then manually hunt down the location of these programs and run the aa-autodep for each one.
 If the programs are in your path, aa-autodep finds them for you.
 If they are not in your path, the standard Linux command find might be helpful in finding your programs.
-Execute find / -name 'foo' -print to determine an application's path (foo being an example application).
+Execute find / -name 'my_application' -print to determine an application's path (my_application being an example application).
+You may use wild cards if appropriate.